Same-sex marriages (SSM) and LGBT rights In Arizona.

 He added that a same-sex test

-Attorney Len Munsil, president of The Center for Arizona Policy (CAP) said:
+Attorney Len Munsil, president of The Center for Arizona Policy (CAP), a conservative group opposing marriage equality, said:

 "We have said all along that gay marriage was the goal, and now there